smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

 -------------------------

-Smithy adds Cognito User Pool based authentication to the OpenAPI model when the ``aws.auth#cognitoUserPools`` trait is added to a service shape.
-When this trait is present, Smithy will add a ``securitySchemes`` components entry:
+Smithy adds Cognito User Pool based authentication to the OpenAPI model when the :ref:`aws.auth#cognitoUserPools-trait` trait is added to a service shape.
+When this trait is present, Smithy will add a ``securitySchemes`` components
+entry:

 .. code-block:: json